 Bauby’s most remarkable images are ones which evoke the sensations of bodily pleasure which are no longer available to him.
 The apparently flippant comment “je m’imagine bien lécher une boule de vanille sur un jeune épiderme rougi par le soleil” (Bauby 92) is a case in point.
 In this simple sentence, Bauby uses the contrast between food and flesh, between cold ice-cream and warm skin, to create a frisson of erotic excitement which reminds us that his mind is still more than capable of remembering the physical pleasures which his body can no longer experience directly.
 Indeed, Bauby’s descriptions of sexual pleasure are particularly revealing for their ability to invite the reader to rethink his or her preconceived notions of disability.
 Whilst his description of the daily sponge bath administered by the nurse, evokes the disability-as-infantilization association triggered by his earlier nominalization, his explanation of how he sometimes “trouve cocasse d’être, à quarante-quatre ans, nettoyé, retourné, torché et langé comme un nourrison” (Bauby 22) simultaneously evokes the vague pleasure which such interactions occasion.
 His half-mocking, half-aroused tone encourages us to reconsider our perhaps erroneous ideas concerning the limited or non-existent sexuality of people with Locked-In Syndrome.
-Similarly, in “Les Demoiselles de Hong-Kong” Bauby discusses the bar Félix in the Peninsula Hotel in which a French designer has created bar stools featuring the photographs of key Parisian figures, including Bauby himself.
-As he imagines his colleagues visiting this bar during their annual congress, Bauby hopes that no one will tell the barman about his stroke because: “Ces gens-là sont tous superstitieux et il n’y aurait plus aucune de ces ravissantes petites Chinoises en minijupe pour venir s’asseoir sur moi.”
-(Bauby 111-112) The coarse and somewhat bawdy tone of this double-entendre feels shocking because this rather vulgar evocation of sexual desire is not usually found in this kind of text.
+Similarly, in “Les Demoiselles de Hong-Kong”, Bauby discusses the bar Félix in the Peninsula Hotel in which a French designer has created bar stools featuring the photographs of key Parisian figures, including Bauby himself.
+As he imagines his colleagues visiting this bar during their annual congress, Bauby hopes that no one will tell the barman about his stroke because: “Ces gens-là sont tous superstitieux et il n’y aurait plus aucune de ces ravissantes petites Chinoises en minijupe pour venir s’asseoir sur moi” (Bauby 111-112).
+The coarse and somewhat bawdy tone of this double-entendre feels shocking because this rather vulgar evocation of sexual desire is not usually found in this kind of text.
 The fact that it is Bauby’s mind rather than his body which is able to evoke this desire also reminds us that despite what Elle magazine’s editors might want us to believe, erotic desire is not necessarily or not only related to, or dependant on the body’s ability to respond physically to sexual stimulation.

 Conclusion: Disability Gain